robert-clayton/cryptwatcher/README.md

         - [x] GET all sentiment analysis value of ticker
         - [x] GET all sentiment analysis values of ticker for the previous N days
         - [x] GET all sentiment analysis values of ticker for a specific range of dates
+        - [x] GET prediction of price of ticker for date
+    - [ ] OpenAPI Documentation
     - [ ] Update API to work with a database model
 3. [ ] Create a headless service that obtains market data from various sources and feeds it into a remote SQLite database
     - [ ] DevOps Implementation